kaime/layla/src/test/cases/colors.md

 ### `hue`

-- Returns the hue channel of the color in degrees
+- Returns the of the color on the HSL space in degrees

   ~~~ lay
   color.hue {